 There are five types of ukulele: tenor, soprano, sopranino, concert and baritone/bass.
 There are three main differences between them.

-- The tuning: In the previous section we told you that each type of ukulele uses a different tuning.
-However, if the musician needs it, he can use the standard tuning only if he has the appropriate strings, since each tuning requires a specific stringing.
+- The tuning: In the previous section we mentioned that each type of ukulele uses a different tuning.
+However, if the musician needs it, they can use the standard tuning, but only if they have the appropriate strings, since each tuning requires a specific stringing.

 - Scale: Refers to the distance between the bridge capo and the neck capo, which can be larger or smaller depending on the type of ukulele.

 - Types of strings: Each kind of ukulele uses a certain type of strings.
 A baritone ukulele uses thick metal strings, like those of an electric bass.
 In the tenor, concert, soprano and sopranino ukulele, they decrease in gauge (thickness).

 The type of strings used with the ukulele is a vital aspect.
 If you have a soprano ukulele, you cannot use tenor or baritone ukulele strings as it will not sound good and the instrument could suffer serious damage.
 Here are some of the best strings to use depending on the tuning of your ukulele.

 Harley Benton Value Strings Ukulele:

 These strings have an excellent feel, are smooth and comfortable in both chords and phrases/solos.

 They are mainly for tenor Hawaiian ukulele, but you can use them with a concert or soprano ukulele, as they are very versatile and of great quality.

 On a tenor ukulele the sound has body, a good reverb, the treble is balanced, as well as the bass, but the best are the mid and semi treble: simply excellent!